halimaAli/library/README.md

 This project is part of the Odins's Project Curriculum.

 ### Assignment
-Create an online libary, where you can add and remove your books.
+Create an online library, where you can add and remove your books.
 Additionally you can update the reading status of the books.

 ### Built with
 - HTML